fhamborg/news-please/README.md

 ## License and Contribution

 You want to contribute?
 Great, we are always happy for any support on this project!
-Simply send a pull request or drop us an email: [felix.hamborg@uni-konstanz.de](felix.hamborg@uni-konstanz.de)
+Simply send a pull request or drop us an email: [felix.hamborg@uni-konstanz.de](felix.hamborg@uni-konstanz.de) By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).

 Copyright 2016 Felix Hamborg